Check your voter registration and polling place at MyVote.WI

 Important Dates for Voter Registration and Elections Wisconsin 2014

 Special Registration Deputy - Until Wednesday 3 weeks before an election.
 Forms due to clerk at 5 pm., or postmarked by this day.

-Clerk's office - until the Friday before the election – Registration (proof of residence required).
+Clerk's office - Registration ends the Friday before the election.

 In-Person Absentee Balloting

 The two weeks before each election - Registration & in-person absentee balloting at clerk’s office, Monday through Friday.

 Absentee Ballots by Mail